qaillc/MixtralHackathon/README.md

 A pivotal realization emerged: Mixtral's utility extends beyond patient support; it's a valuable tool for therapists to enhance their sessions and gather insightful statistics.

-Use of Steps in creating a final report and using sentiment analysis to grade the session and offer feedback on how to make it better in the future.
+Our programming “aha” moment was the use of Steps to create a final report and the use sentiment analysis to grade the session and offer feedback on how to make it better in the future.

 The societal benefits of Mixtral are multifaceted: Firstly, it establishes a secure and nonjudgmental space for discussing sensitive matters.
 Secondly, it furnishes therapists with a feedback mechanism to refine their practice.
 Lastly, it generates vital statistics, often required for governmental funding, through methods like sentiment analysis.